Linda Evans (activist): Weather Underground Organization and M19CO

 Evans became involved in Weatherman, a group that derived from SDS.
 She organized and led many Weatherman actions.
 Following the Greenwich Village townhouse explosion that killed three Weatherman members (Ted Gold, Diana Oughton, and Terry Robbins), Evans was one of the Weatherman members who chose to go underground in 1970.
 During her membership in the Weather Underground Organization, Evans provided safe housing for members of the Weather Underground Organization and by providing funding for their assumed identities.
 She generated these funds through her participation in various robberies.
 Evans also participated in the May 19th Communist Movement, a group that included some former members of the Weather Underground Organization.

 On April 15, 1970, Evans and Dianne Donghi were arrested for trying to forge checks using false identification.
-The FBI was able to arrest them because of a tip they received from ex-Weatherman Larry Grathwohl, who was working as an undercover informant for the FBI.
+The FBI was able to arrest them because of a tip they received from Larry Grathwohl, who was working as an undercover informant for the FBI.
 Grathwohl's testimony was later used in Evans' final arrest by the FBI to prove that she had repeatedly been involved in illegal activities.